List of Jellystone! characters

 C. H. Greenblatt came up with the idea of rebooting Hanna-Barbera's legacy into a newly founded city.

-Jellystone! is an American animated comedy television series developed by C. H. Greenblatt for the streaming service HBO Max (currently known as Max).
+Jellystone! is an American animated comedy television series created and developed by C. H. Greenblatt for the streaming service HBO Max (currently known as Max).
 The series is produced by Warner Bros.
 Animation and features reimagined versions of various characters by Hanna-Barbera.
-It premiered on July 29, 2021 and ended on March 6, 2025.
+It premiered on July 29, 2021, and ended on March 6, 2025.
 Below is a list of characters that appear in the show.